-(2) The operator of a petroleum activity must make available, in accordance with this regulation, copies of the records for the petroleum activity.
+(2) The operator of an activity must make available, in accordance with this regulation, copies of the records for the activity.

-Penalty: a fine of $4 000.
+Penalty for this subregulation: a fine of $4 000.

 (3) The operator must make copies of the records available to —